lfrei/kafka-training/cluster.md

 ## Start the cluster

-If you are using the cloud environment, we suggest to stop docker compose by running `docker compose down`   in `~/kafka-training` folder.
+If you are using the cloud environment, we suggest stopping docker compose by running `docker compose stop`   in `~/kafka-training` folder.
+You can start the environment afterwards with `docker compose start`.

 Start 3 Zookeeper hosts